Sean Murphy-Bunting: 2024

-On March 14, 2024, the Arizona Cardinals signed Murphy-Bunting to a three–year, $25.50 million contract that includes $17.39 million guaranteed with $14.19 million guaranteed upon signing and also included an initial signing bonus of $6.00 million.
+On March 14, 2024, the Arizona Cardinals signed Murphy-Bunting to a three-year, $25.50 million contract that includes $17.39 million guaranteed with $14.19 million guaranteed upon signing and also included an initial signing bonus of $6.00 million.

 Upon signing with Arizona, Murphy-Bunting became the apparent No. 1 cornerback on the depth chart as the only experienced veteran among a young core group of players, that included second year players Garrett Williams, Kei'Trel Clark, Starling Thomas V, and Divaad Wilson as well as rookies Max Melton, Elijah Jones, and Jaden Davis.
 Head coach Jonathan Gannon listed Murphy-Bunting and Garrett Willams as the starting cornerbacks to begin the season.

-In Week 3, he collected a season-high seven combined tackles (three solo) as the Cardinals lost 13–20 to the Detroit Lions.
+In Week 3, he collected a season-high seven combined tackles (three solo) as the Cardinals lost, 20–13, to the Detroit Lions.
 He was inactive for two games (Weeks 8–9) after injuring his neck.
-On December 14, 2024, Murphy-Bunting made two combined tackles (one solo), a pass deflection, and made his first interception with the Cardinals on a pass thrown by Drake Maye intended for wide receiver Kayshon Boutte as they defeated the New England Patriots 17–30.
+On December 14, 2024, Murphy-Bunting made two combined tackles (one solo), a pass deflection, and made his first interception with the Cardinals on a pass thrown by Drake Maye intended for wide receiver Kayshon Boutte as they defeated the New England Patriots, 30–17.
 He finished with 52 combined tackles (30 solo), five pass deflections, and a career-high three interceptions in 15 games and 15 starts.

 2025

 On May 22, 2025, the Cardinals placed Murphy-Bunting on the reserve/non-football injury list, ending his 2025 season.

+On August 30, 2026, Murphy-Bunting was waived by the Cardinals.

+Tampa Bay Buccaneers (second stint)

+On September 2, 2026, Murphy-Bunting was signed to the Tampa Bay Buccaneers practice squad.